Using Integrity Testing in Order to Deter Employee Theft and Absenteeism

 When the budget for expenses is increased, the bottom line of the company decreases, which means less profit for the business.
 Anything negative that occurs inside a company is going to have a harmful impact on the profit and loss, resulting in possible lay-offs and customer service that is under par.
 Employee theft and absenteeism does not have to be a problem that goes unresolved, though, and it can also be stopped before it even starts.

-Research has demonstrated that pre-employment integrity assessments utilising the Risk Management Profile, will decrease the chances of a company hiring a candidate that may pose a threat through behaviours such as theft or absenteeism.
+Research has demonstrated that pre-employment integrity assessments utilising the RMP, will decrease the chances of a company hiring a candidate that may pose a threat through behaviours such as theft or absenteeism.
 Although the concept of integrity testing has been around for quite a while, employers often overlook it as a part of the hiring process due to lack of awareness.
 Most companies, however, do accept the magnitude of the consequences that can occur when they hire an employee that has the potential to exhibit risky behaviour.

 The Center for Hospitality Research at Cornell University has recently released reports that show that integrity tests are not only beneficial, they also distinguish the applicants who will maintain positive work attitudes from applicants who are more likely to create a negative impact on a business.
-By weeding out the ‘unsuitable’ candidates and ‘screening in’ the candidates that possess high ethical and behavioural standards, the Risk Management Profile can create a significantly positive financial improvement for a business.
+By weeding out the ‘unsuitable’ candidates and ‘screening in’ the candidates that possess high ethical and behavioural standards, the RMP can create a significantly positive financial improvement for a business.